Health psychologists help patients respond to and manage the psychological and emotional aspects of health and illness

 To practise as a health psychologist in the UK you must be registered with the Health & Care Professions Council (HCPC), which involves training at postgraduate level.

 To begin training you'll normally need Graduate Basis for Chartered Membership (GBC), which is achieved by completing a psychology degree or conversion course accredited by The British Psychological Society (BPS).
 For a full list of GBC qualifying courses see the BPS Accredited Psychology Courses.

 Postgraduate training is typically conducted in two stages.
 The first stage involves completion of a BPS-accredited Masters degree in health psychology.
 You'll usually need a 2:1 or above for entry on to a Masters course, but check with individual institutions as entry requirements vary.
 The knowledge you gain at this stage will support you in the second stage of training, where you can begin to develop your practice under supervision.

-Stage 2 training involves taking either the BPS Qualification in Health Psychology Stage 2 (QHP Stage 2) or a BPS-accredited Doctorate in Health Psychology (which must be accredited by the HCPC).
+Stage 2 training involves taking either the BPS Qualification in Health Psychology Stage 2 (QHP Stage 2) or a BPS-accredited Doctorate in Health Psychology (which must be approved by the HCPC).
 In order to progress to stage 2, you'll need to be working in an appropriate health-related role, for example as a trainee health psychologist.
 Throughout your training you'll be classed as a trainee health psychologist, regardless of your area of work.